zzolo/zzolo.github.com/pages/cv.md

 ### [Github](http://github.com/zzolo)

-The following are significant projects that I have created or contributed to on Github.
+The following are some of the significant projects that I have created or contributed to on Github.

+* [aRanger](https://github.com/minnpost/aranger) is a simple interface for arranging items in a grid for something like a cartogram.
 * [Lumière](https://github.com/zzolo/lumiere) is a hardware project that allows anyone to change the color of our holiday lights.
+* [mbtiles2s3](https://github.com/MinnPost/mbtiles2s3) is a Python tool for converting an mbtiles file to flat image and grid files up on S3.
+* [SimpleMapD3](http://code.minnpost.com/simple-map-d3/) is a Javascript library to create maps quickly and easily with D3.
 * [Totoro](https://github.com/zzolo/totoro) is an experiment in visualizing live bus time arrivals for placement within bus stops.
+* [JSONProxy](https://github.com/MinnPost/jsonproxy) is a Flask application that proxies a JSON request into a JSONP request.
+* [GS Proxy](https://github.com/MinnPost/gs-proxy) is a simple Flask application to proxy requests to specific Google Spreadsheets which limit the number of requests without communicating those limits.
+* [All Good Proxy](https://github.com/MinnPost/all-good-proxy) is a Node proxy to ensure that only good results are passed through and uses cached data otherwise; this is useful to ensure applications are up and running which depend on services you don't have control over.
 * [Tulip](https://github.com/minnput/tulip) is an interface for creating Simple Maps.
 * [Simple Map](https://github.com/simple-map-d3/) is a Javascript library for making maps in D3 with some basic configuration.
 * [Legislature Tracker](https://github.com/legislature-tracker/) is a UI and editorial layer on top of the Open States API for a specific state.